Vedarth007/Lung-Cancer-Detection/README.md

-# Standard Project Template by DataDrooler Community

-A template for code documentation and readability
+# A project on lung cancer detection using ML

 ## Repository Structure